-- 15. Fitch Support Ratings are an assessment of a potential supporter's propensity and ability to support a bank and indicate whether a bank would receive support, on a timely basis, should this become necessary.
-In addition, sovereign ratings will be used as a further factor.
-This reflects the ability of the country of domicile to access funds at a rate commensurate with managing its public finances. - 16.MMFs are mutual funds that invest in cash and short-term money market instruments such as government bonds and commercial paper.
+- 15.MMFs are mutual funds that invest in cash and short-term money market instruments such as government bonds and commercial paper.
 They allow investors to participate in a more diverse portfolio than direct investment by spreading capital across a variety of institutions.
-The highest AAA rating reflects an extremely strong capacity to achieve the 'investment objective of preserving principal and providing shareholder liquidity through limiting credit, market, and liquidity risk'. - 17.
+The highest AAA rating reflects an extremely strong capacity to achieve the 'investment objective of preserving principal and providing shareholder liquidity through limiting credit, market, and liquidity risk'. - 16.
 The Council subscribes to on-line access to Fitch Ratings and receives regular updates on the credit ratings of institutions on the approved lending list.
 The Council also subscribes to an on-line market information feed and will monitor ratings from the other two agencies along with general market data.
 The Council will also monitor developments in the financial markets including policy announcements by the Government, Bank of England, regulatory bodies and other international bodies.
-It will use this information to determine if any changes are required to the above methodology. - 18.
+It will use this information to determine if any changes are required to the above methodology. - 17.
+Recent guidance published by the Bank of England suggests that in the near future local authority fixed-term investments placed with a bank will be at risk of 'bail in' if that bank experiences cash flow difficulties.
+In other words, the Council's investments would not be protected by any central government 'bail out'.
+Once this new regime is in place it is likely that Fitch support ratings will be reduced, and in turn this could have a knock-on effect on the long-term and short-term ratings of financial institutions. - 18.If this happens, changes would be required to the Council's Treasury Management Policy and a further report to Council would be necessary.
+In light of the uncertainty surrounding the detail and timing of the changes, no amendment to the policy is being made at this stage. - 19.
 The approved list will include institutions that meet the following criteria from at least 2 rating agencies: